mnlipp/i2c-dev-sim/README.md

 ## Eclipse settings for kernel modules

-Of course, real kernel developers uses vi or emacs.
+Of course, real kernel developers use vi or emacs.
 But I have grown accustomed to using eclipse, its refactoring capabilities and the ease of exploring unknown environments by hitting `F3`.
 I have no doubt that something like this can be achieved with emacs (which I did use